ArctosDB/documentation-wiki/_how_to/How-To-Catalog-Fossil-Material.markdown

 ### Part Preservation
 Part preservation attributes cannot be entered or bulkloaded as part of the original specimen record, but are easily added using the Bulkload Part Attributes Tool (NEED DOCUMENTATION).
+Part preservation attributes are controlled by vocabulary found at [CTPART_PRESERVATION](http://arctos.database.museum/Admin/CodeTableEditor.cfm?action=editNoCollectionCode&tbl=CTPART_PRESERVATION#carbonization)

 Appropriate part preservation attributes for fossils include, but are not limited to: